matteodem/meteor-easy-search/docs/recipes.md

 ## Usage with collection-helpers

 You need to call the hidden transform method if you want to use easy search with collection helpers.

+The transform function is only used for **reading data**! `fullName` is a field on the mongo document.

 ```js
 import { Index, MongoDBEngine } from 'easy:search'